009-KumarJi/NoviConnect/server/readme.md

 - `routes/`: This directory houses all the route definitions for the backend.
   - [`user.routes.js`](./routes/user.routes.js): Contains the routes for user-related operations such as login, registration, getMyProfile, searchUsers, etc.
-  - [`chat.routes.js`](./routes/chat.routes.js): Contains the routes for chat-related operations such as createChat, getMyChats, getChat, etc.
+  - [`chat.routes.js`](./routes/chat.routes.js): Contains the routes for chat-related operations such as newGroupChat, getMyChats, getChat, etc.

 - `models/`: This directory contains the data models for the application.
 Each file corresponds to a specific model:
   - [`user.model.js`](./models/user.model.js): Defines the User schema.